UCEAP Travel Insurance

 Optional Renters Insurance

 While on campus, the University of California recommends that students consider purchasing renters insurance if living away from home.
 Renters insurance is not mandatory, and may be purchased from any source.
-The policy provides worldwide coverage provided your son or daughter is registered at UC while abroad.

 Optional Tuition Insurance

 While on campus, the University of California recommends that students consider purchasing tuition insurance to protect them financially in case they need to withdraw for medical reasons.
 Tuition insurance is not mandatory, and may be purchased from any source.
-The policy provides worldwide coverage provided your son or daughter is registered at UC while abroad.